 She received her Bachelor’s Degree from Northeastern Illinois University and her MFA from Northern Illinois University where she was awarded the Helen Merritt Fellowship.
 She’s received solo exhibitions from SXU Art Gallery, Roman Susan and Parlour and Ramp, as well as site specific installations with Terrain Exhibitions Biennial, and Purple Window Gallery.
 She has received artist residencies in Chicago, Mississippi, and Michigan.

-Drink & Draw [VIRTUAL] is a low-key drop-in social workshop devoted to staying creative from home.
-There are no pretensions and newcomers are always welcome, so invite your friends to join!
-Each Drink & Draw [Virtual] features a new guest artist and a new theme or project that uses pencil, paper, and everyday household supplies.
-Don’t have a sketchbook?
+Drink & Draw [VIRTUAL] is a low-key drop-in workshop devoted to staying creative from home.
+There are no pretensions and newcomers are always welcome.
+Each event features a guest artist and a project that uses minimal supplies.
+Don’t have all the materials?
 Hosts will help you improvise.
 Find us on Zoom, a free app for your phone or computer.
 And of course: BYOB!

 $15 Suggested Donation: Pitch in to our Venmo Tip Jar (@spudnikpress) or donate on the website.

 This event is for everyone!
 ASR closed captions will be available.
 If you require another access service to fully participate or have any questions about accessibility, please contact Angee Lennard at email@example.com.
 To ensure the best experience, please try to contact us at your soonest convenience.